2300181/CS220AU-DP/README.md

 3. Find other articles to emphasize the subject (like proofs...)

 ## Log
+- 2023-11-24 - I started to create my plan and find sources that are accurate.
 - 2023-11-10 - We did a little presentation of what we did and what we have to do.
 - 2023-11-09 - I found my new subject.
 - 2023-11-08 - I did some research on the subject I wanted to choose and found the article.